U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

 At its founding in 1937, Queens College was hailed by the people of the borough as "the college of the future."
 Now part of the City University of New York (CUNY), Queens College offers a rigorous education in the liberal arts and sciences under the guidance of a faculty dedicated to both teaching and research.
 Students graduate with the ability to think critically, address complex problems, explore various cultures, and use modern technologies and information resources.
-Located in a residential area of Queens, America's most ethnically diverse county, the college has students from more than 170 nations.
-Queens College has again been listed in the Princeton Review guide America's Best 376 Colleges, which noted that "A great education at an affordable price could easily be the mantra of Queens College."
-Last year Queens College was cited in a report published by the Education Trust as being one of only five colleges in the U.S. that do a good job serving low-income students.
+Located in a residential area of Queens, America's most ethnically diverse county, the college has students from more than 150 nations.
+Queens College has again been listed in the Princeton Review guide America's Best 377 Colleges, as one of the nation's "academically terrific" institutions.
+Recently, Queens College was cited in a report published by the Education Trust as being one of only five colleges in the U.S. that do a good job serving low-income students.
 This was based on the college's graduation rate, low tuition, and the amount of need-based financial aid it awards to students.
-The beautiful campus consists of 77 acres lined with trees surrounding grassy open spaces and a traditional quad.
+The beautiful campus consists of 92 acres lined with trees surrounding grassy open spaces and a traditional quad.
 The college boasts state-of-the-art computer and science laboratories, a spectacular music building, and the six-story Rosenthal Library.
 The major classroom building, Powdermaker Hall, has the latest technology throughout.
-An extensive commitment to sustainability has earned Queens College inclusion in Princeton Review's Guide to 322 Green Colleges.
 The administration is committed to making the college a home away from home for its students with over 100 clubs and teams.
 The only CUNY college that participates in NCAA Division II sports, Queens sponsors men's and women's teams and has some of the finest athletics facilities in the metropolitan area.
 The college continues to open new dining and lounge areas; improve the Student Union; and embark on a variety of beautification projects.
 Academic programs are organized into four divisions, which offer both day and evening courses: Arts and Humanities; Mathematics and the Natural Sciences; the Social Sciences; and Education (Queens College educates more teachers than any other college in the New York City region).
-The college offers several new undergraduate and graduate majors, including a BA in Chinese, a BA in Classics, and a Bachelor of Business Administration degree with majors in finance, international business, and actuarial studies.
-It also offers an MFA in Creative Writing and Translation and MS degrees in Risk Management/Accounting, Risk Management/Dynamic Financial Analysis Modeling, and Risk Management/Finance.
 Queens College participates in CUNY's Macaulay Honors College, a challenging program open to the most academically gifted students, and offers qualified students its own honors programs in the arts and humanities, sciences, and social sciences.
 An Honors Center with lounges and labs is available for students participating in the college's various honors programs.
 The college's centers and institutes serve students and the larger community by addressing society's most important challenges, including cancer, pollution, and racism, as well as celebrating the borough's many ethnic communities.
-The college's arts scene is vibrant thanks to the new Kupferberg Center for the Visual and Performing Arts, which brings together the college's academic departments in the arts (Music, Drama, Art, and Media Studies) and its museums (the Godwin-Ternbach, the Queens College Art Center, and the Louis Armstrong House Museum).
+The college's arts scene is vibrant thanks to the Kupferberg Center for the Visual and Performing Arts, which brings together the college's academic departments in the arts (Music, Drama, Art, and Media Studies) and its museums (the Godwin-Ternbach, the Queens College Art Center, and the Louis Armstrong House Museum).
 The celebrated Evening Readings Series has brought some of the world's finest writers to campus.
 The college opened its first residence hall, The Summit, in fall 2009.
 It houses approximately 500 students.
 Queens College has a new campus space, Queens Hall including both administrative office space as well as state of the art classroom space.

 |School type||public, coed college|

-When applying to CUNY--Queens College, it's important to note the application deadline is rolling.
+When applying to CUNY--Queens College, it's important to note the application deadline is February 1.
 Scores for either the ACT or SAT test are due January 1.
 The application fee at CUNY--Queens College is $65.
-It is selective, with an acceptance rate of 30.7 percent.
+It is selective, with an acceptance rate of 37 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.